DocsaidLab/DocClassifier/README.md

 ```

 - **ShiftScaleRotate**
   - Since we have already expanded our categories using flipping and 90-degree rotations, we cannot use extensive flipping or large-scale rotations here, as it would lead to category conflicts.
-In this case, we only perform slight modifications, specifically limited to minor rotations (plus or minus 10 degrees) and scaling adjustments (5% scale variation).
+In this case, we only perform slight modifications, specifically limited to minor rotations (plus or minus 15 degrees) and scaling adjustments (10% scale variation).

 - **Others**
-  - We have introduced some blurring and noise disturbances, without altering the colors.
-This is because, in our logic, images of the same shape but with different colors are considered different categories.
+  - We did some noise, noise, brightness and color interference.

 ---